Crisnat-Learning/privacy-policies/TaazaKhabar/PrivacyPolicy.md

 **Links to Other Sites**

 This Service may contain links to other sites.
 If you click on a third-party link, you will be directed to that site.
 Note that these external sites are not operated by me.
 Therefore, I strongly advise you to review the Privacy Policy of these websites.
 I have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.
+This applications displayed data provided by [NewsAPI.org](https://newsapi.org/) which is an open-source authentic news provider website, basically it is developer version of Google NEWS.

 **Children’s Privacy**